Horizon 8 Architecture

 To understand the network communication and port requirements for the Horizon Edge Gateway appliance, see Network Ports in Horizon 8.

-Horizon Cloud Connector
+Horizon Cloud entitlement on-ramp

 Horizon Cloud Entitlement On-Ramp is a feature for Horizon 8 end-users that enables the Horizon Client to display list of entitlements gathered from both a Horizon 8 deployment and a Horizon Cloud Service implementation.
 The resultant list of entitlements for all platforms is displayed in a single UI for users to select from.